Recovering closed-loop recycled metals from end-of-life printed circuit boards to enable circular and traceable supply chains.

 Currently producing

-Industry uses include energy infrastructure and technology, solar panels and wind turbines.
+Industry uses include energy infrastructure, IT infrastructure, solar panels and wind turbines.

 Silver